Say Hello To The Future of Filing

 In larger organisations, it may be harder to keep up to date as things change.

 Shows employees who to speak with when they need help.

-Possible difficulties in terms of lateral communication within the organisation.
+Possible difficulties in terms of lateral communication within the org.

 It can help leaders see where resources are being allocated.